 "The pivot from a non-profit model to a charity model amplifies the necessary work we've been doing to advance better food work, and helps us to foster a more holistic, sustainable approach."

 caterToronto is a network of creative and collaborative caterers, transitioning from a "social enterprise" non-profit model that is seeking better social and economic outcomes with dignified, diverse, and delicious food employment and entrepreneurship.

 We are unique and exceptional because of our integrative hands-on approaches to build and strengthen connections for healthier community food systems with our membership and all of YOU!

 We started seeding an idea for caterToronto in 2013, with funding support from Metcalf Foundation for Vanessa Ling Yu (founder and director) to coordinate a network of community-based caterers for better socioeconomic opportunities.
 Incoming requests for catering provided the impetus to address ongoing challenges as a social enterprise.
 After grappling with the COVID-19 pandemic, we realized that we needed new structures to continue our work.
-The pivot a non-profit model to a charity model amplifies the necessary work we've been doing to advocate for better food work & helps us to foster a more holistic & sustainable in approach.
+The pivot from a non-profit model to a charity model amplifies the necessary work we've been doing to advocate for better food work, and helps us to foster a more holistic, sustainable in approach.
 We are grateful for our ongoing supporters from across the Greater Toronto Area.

 Learn more about our Strategic Planning Process here: